-Where you can still buy the Omega X Swatch MoonSwatch watches today
+Where you can still buy the Omega x Swatch MoonSwatch watches today

 Buyers can also bid on eBay, where the Mission to Uranus has drawn a bid worth US$655 at the time of writing.
 Other variants of the MoonSwatch are drawing even higher bids.
 The Mission to Mars, one of the most prized from the collection, drew a bid of US$1,134.

-On Carousell, the entire range has been put up for sale for S$4,092.

 The watches are also on sale at Chrono24 in Singapore.
 The price range on the site varies greatly.
-While a professional dealer in the UK is offering the Mission to Uranus version for SGD 5,024, the same watch from a private seller in Switzerland is being offered for SG$19,057.
+While a professional dealer in the UK is offering the Mission to Uranus version for US$3,706.31, the same watch from a private seller in Switzerland is being offered for US$14,058.73.

 Best Swatch colours